Wild Things: Diamonds in the Rough: Plot

 Jay believes that Elena will recant her accusation after being paid off, but at the next court session she testifies that he also threatened to kill her.
 Jay is sent to prison, but Richards is now suspicious of Elena's behavior.
 Richards and Morrison search Elena's trailer and discover she has gathered information about Kristen's rape, using it to form her testimony.
 Richards and Morrison discuss their suspicions with Jay and conclude that Marie, Elena, and Chad must be working together.

 Richards and Morrison question Chad, who fears they suspect him.
 He turns on Marie, drugging her and stealing the diamonds.
 Marie and Elena chase Chad into the woods, where Marie kills him with a tire iron.
 She then meets the diamond buyer Chad set up, but learns that the diamonds are fake.
 Elena, who is left to deal with Chad's body, is caught by Richards and Morrison.
 The two give Elena a task: wear a wire and get Marie to admit she killed Chad, and the charges against Elena will be lessened.

 Elena goes to Marie and plays along with her plan to get the real diamonds from Jay's safe at the construction site.
 Throughout, Elena repeatedly tries to get Marie to confess, but to no avail.
 When they finally open the safe, Elena pulls a gun on Marie and flees with the diamonds, prompting Marie to chase her with her own gun.
 Richards and Morrison, who are listening in from nearby, enter the construction site separately.
-During the hide-and-seek, Richards finds Marie and shoots her dead.
+During the search, Richards finds Marie and shoots her dead.
 Afterward, Elena claims there were no diamonds, and Richards escorts her from the scene.